lcbordelon/3308_Project_Group01/WEEKLY_STATUS.md

 ![WeeklyStatusOct09](Img/WeeklyUpdate_10092022.png?raw=true "Title")

 10/16/2022
-Still working on webpage design ideas for the PAGE_TESTING.md mileston.
+Still working on webpage design ideas for the PAGE_TESTING.md milestone.
 Discussed some visual and practical elements.
+No extra cards have been added to Trello just yet as we are still working on the same tasks.